Keep crime out of Sport: together against criminal manipulations of sports competitions

-Six experts, including from the Council of Europe, will be in Latvia providing customised on-site...
+Six experts, including from the Council of Europe, were in Latvia providing customised on-site...

-Albania, Austria and Slovenia are the newest signatories to the match-fixing Convention, signing at the EPAS Conference on Migration in Vienna on 02 June 2016.
+Albania, Austria and Slovenia signed the match-fixing Convention at the EPAS Conference on Migration in Vienna on 02 June 2016.

 Moldova has become the 24th signatory to the match-fixing Convention, signing in Strasbourg on 29 April 2016.
 Details on Moldova's signature here.

 Italy signed the Convention on 7 April 2016 in Strasbourg.
 Details on Italy's signature can be found on the Council of Europe Conventions Sport page.

 Current status: 28 signatures, 3 ratifications (Norway, Portugal, Ukraine).
 Talks continue within the EU on signing and ratifiying the Convention.
 Interest increases from Non-EU countries.